Indoxer/LKAN/README.md

 See examples/ (in future)

 # Problems
-- [ ] small error in network output after update_grid (around 0.00232 max absolute difference between original model) - hard to reproduce.
+- [ ] update_grid for MNIST raise errors (big parts of images are zero, so torch.linalg.lstsq raise error)
 - [ ] update_grid_from_samples in original KAN run model multiple times, is it necessary?
-- [ ] Unstable update_grid (loss explode).

 # TODO/Ideas:
 - [x] Base structure